QQI Access TU Dublin

 - Parents have not gone to college (higher education)

-- Attended to a DEIS school for at least 2 years
+- Attended a TU Dublin Partner and Link DEIS School for at least 2 years

 - Be from a socio economic group underrepresented in higher education